Fortress of Doboj: Role in Battle of Doboj

 Approximately 15,000 Hungarians spread into three banderia faced the united Bosnian nobility which brought 10,000 knights and men-at-arms to the battlefield.
-To Hungarian dismay and against their expectations, most important Bosnian overlords - Hrvoje Vukčić, Sandalj Hranić, Pavao Radenović, and Vuk Zlatonosović from Usora Banate were present with their contingents.
+To Hungarian dismay and against their expectations, most important Bosnian overlords - Hrvoje Vukčić, Sandalj Hranić, Pavle Radenović, and Vuk Zlatonosović from Usora Banate were present with their contingents.
 Among them, they had several thousand modern heavy cavalry, some units of light cavalry, and majority were men-at-arms.
 In addition, there was a large contingent, of close to 15,000 Ottoman Turks under Isa-Beg that came to fight on the Bosnian side, arriving just in time from direction of Zenica and Lasva Valley.
 Encroaching Ottomans were already a real threat to Southeastern Europe since the fall of Serbian Empire in 1371.
 They were actively meddling in medieval Bosnian affairs since early 1400s.
 However, as it was typical of the fickle politics in High Middle Ages in Europe, Bosnians gladly accepted Ottoman help this time in order to hit back at Hungarians which were incessantly waging wars and Crusades against them for the better part of last two centuries.
 After careful positioning on the battlefield, the heavy cavalry charge opened the battle, with the smaller pockets of close quarter fighting subsequently developing on gentle slopes of the area set amidst rivers Bosna and Usora.
 As it happened, Hungarians were heavily defeated in this battle, with most of the present Hungarian high nobility captured and ransomed later on, and they were not to undertake any major offensive against the Ottomans or Bosnian kingdom until the Second Battle of Kosovo in 1448.